 When that option is not available my next choice is using diluted canned coconut milk.
 And finally, as a last resort, I keep some packets of coconut milk powder in my pantry.

 Coconut milk powder is a good coconut milk option.
 The instructions on the back of the packet are a bit off and always make my dishes too fatty, so I started to just use half of the packet to make 3 to 4 cups of coconut milk and that consistently produces great results.
 For this instant pot rice and peas recipe I used coconut milk powder to make my coconut milk.

-Fluffing your Instant Pot Rice and Peas:
+Fluffing Instant Pot Rice and Peas:

-It is important to fluff your rice and to let it rest before serving for a truly fluffy rice and peas.
+It is important to fluff your rice and to let it rest before serving for truly fluffy rice and peas.
 The picture above shows what the rice looks like just after cooking.
-The picture below shows what the rice looks like after fluffing, resting and garnishing.
+The picture below shows what the rice looks like after fluffing, resting, and garnishing.
 Looks like two completely different dishes.
 Fluff your rice and then let it rest before serving.
 It will be so worth it!

 Instant Pot Rice and Peas